Pupil Premium

 To find out how the funding is used and to apply for Pupil Premium/free school meals, please click on the link to Cambridgeshire County Council's website:

 Our latest strategy outlines how it will used and our rationale behind each action.
-The 2019-20 strategy has been reviewed and shows the impact of the PPG on our children along with any lessons learned for our future strategy.
+Our strategy has been reviewed and shows the impact of the PPG on our children along with any lessons learned for our future strategy.

 If you think you might be entitled to the PPG (Pupil Premium Grant), just pop into the School Office for more information.